-The Company enters into foreign currency forward contracts with major financial institutions with investment grade credit ratings and is exposed to credit losses in the event of non-performance by these financial institutions.
-This credit risk is generally limited to the unrealized gains in the foreign currency forward contracts.
+The Company enters into derivative contracts with major financial institutions with investment grade credit ratings and is exposed to credit losses in the event of non-performance by these financial institutions.
+This credit risk is generally limited to the unrealized gains in the contracts.
 However, the Company monitors the credit quality of these financial institutions and considers the risk of counterparty default to be minimal.

-16. Related Party Transactions
+15. Related Party Transactions

 The Company has an agreement to license a software system with a vendor whose Co-CEO is a director of the Company.
-During the years ended December 31, 2011, 2010 and 2009, the Company paid \$1.8 million, \$1.5 million and \$2.0 million, respectively, in licensing fees and related support services to this vendor.
-There were no amounts payable to this related party as of December 31, 2011 and 2010.
+During the years ended December 31, 2012, 2011 and 2010, the Company paid \$1.9 million, \$1.8 million and \$1.5 million, respectively, in licensing fees and related support services to this vendor.
+In September 2012, the Company entered into an additional software license agreement with this vendor for \$3.5 million, through a financing arrangement with an unrelated party.
+The amount was outstanding as of December 31, 2012, and was included in current maturities of long term debt on the consolidated balance sheet.
+There were no amounts payable to this related party as of December 31, 2012 and 2011.

-The Company has an operating lease agreement with an entity controlled by the Company's CEO to lease an aircraft for business purposes.
-The Company paid \$0.7 million, \$1.0 million and \$0.6 million in usage fees to this entity for its use of the aircraft during the years ended December 31, 2011, 2010 and 2009, respectively.
-No amounts were payable to this related party as of December 31, 2011 and 2010.
-The Company determined the usage fees charged are at or below market.
+The Company has operating lease agreements with entities controlled by the Company's CEO to lease aircrafts for business purposes.
+The Company paid \$0.8 million, \$0.7 million and \$1.0 million in lease payments to the entities for its use of the aircrafts during the years ended December 31, 2012, 2011 and 2010, respectively.
+No amounts were payable to this related party as of December 31, 2012 and 2011.
+The Company determined the lease payments charged are at or below fair market lease rates.

-17. Segment Data and Related Information
+16. Segment Data and Related Information